Mark Cuban-backed Eterneva raises $10M to turn your loved one’s ashes into diamonds – TechCrunch

 When it comes to memorializing someone after their death, most people think of planning funerals and/or picking out caskets or tombstones.
 And those things are typically done with the help of a funeral home.

-Enter Austin-based Eterneva, which is building a rare direct to consumer brand in the end-of life-space.
+Enter Austin-based Eterneva, which is building a rare direct-to-consumer brand in the end-of life space.
 The four-year-old startup creates diamonds from the cremated ashes or hair of people and pets.
 It’s a highly unusual business but one that seems to be resonating with people seeking a way to keep a piece of their loved ones close to them after their death.

 Since its inception, Eterneva has seen triple-digit growth in sales — including in 2020, when it more than doubled its revenue, according to CEO and co-founder Adelle Archer.
-And today, the company is announcing an “oversubscribed” $10M Series A led funding round led by Tiger Management with participation from Goodwater Capital, Capstar Ventures, NextCoast Ventures and Dallas billionaire Mark Cuban.
+And today, the company is announcing an “oversubscribed” $10. million Series A funding round led by Tiger Management with participation from Goodwater Capital, Capstar Ventures, NextCoast Ventures and Dallas billionaire Mark Cuban.
 (For the unacquainted, Tiger Management is the hedge fund and family office of Julian Robertson from which Tiger Global Management descended.)

 Archer and co-founder Garrett Ozar launched Eterneva in the first quarter of 2017 after working together at BigCommerce.
 The company’s origin story is a very personal one for Archer.
 Her close friend and business mentor, Tracey Kaufman, was diagnosed with pancreatic cancer and ended up passing away at the age of 47.
 With no next of kin, Kaufman left her cremated ashes to her aunt, best friend and Archer.